-Terry Miller is a Non-Executive Director and the Senior Independent Director of Galliford Try Plc and a Non-Executive Director of Goldman Sachs International Bank.
+Terry Miller is a Non-Executive Director and the Senior Independent Director of Galliford Try Plc, a Non-Executive Director of Goldman Sachs International Bank, a Non-Executive Director of Goldman Sachs International and a Director and Trustee of the Invictus Games Foundation.
 She was previously General Counsel of The London Organising Committee of the Olympic and Paralympic Games ("LOCOG") and a Non-Executive Director of the British Olympic Association.
 Prior to her LOCOG appointment, she was with Goldman Sachs for 17 years, most recently as International General Counsel.